Jake Fromm: Buffalo Bills

 The Buffalo Bills drafted Fromm in the fifth round with the 167th overall pick of the 2020 NFL Draft.

 Fromm signed a four-year, $3.771 million contract, including a $302,960 signing bonus, with the Bills on May 7, 2020.

+During his rookie season, Fromm was isolated from the rest of the Bills quarterback room to ensure that the team would still have a quarterback to play in the event Josh Allen, Matt Barkley and Davis Webb were all placed on the reserve/COVID-19 list at the same time.

 On August 31, 2021, Fromm was released from the Bills and re-signed to the practice squad the next day.